couchcoding/Logbert/README.md

   * Show a message
   * Access received log messages
   * Trigger function if a new log message is received or a bookmark is changed
+* Statistic windows to see the log level ratio.

 ### Planned Features
 * Customizable log receiver